JiffinJalloh/Sms_command/README.md

-# An automatic sms creation script with webdriverio version 1.0.0
+# An automatic sms creation script version 1.0.0

 The application will be run using a webdriverio server version 4.8.0